sa08MilneB57/RiemannSphere/README.md

     Dragging Mouse		Control Camera / Spinbox

     Right-Click & Drag 		When used on a spinbox, activates snapping to nearest integer/gridpoint(use polar grid for polar snapping)

-	TAB			Open Function Menu
+	TAB			Open/Close Function Menu

 	 P 			Switch between sphere and plane mode